edwardabah29/emastocktradingstrategy/README.md

 ![Figure_1](https://github.com/edwardabah29/emastocktradingstrategy/assets/98519652/475d41df-f68a-411a-bf2e-1a8c255c384b)
+This result was obtained using the BTC-USD.csv data

 This code is an example of using the Exponential Moving Average (EMA) as a basis for an algorithmic trading strategy.
 The strategy aims to generate buy and sell signals for a given security (in this case, cryptocurrency data stored in a CSV file).
 The main components of the code are as follows: